xwang0614/QBS181/README.md

 library(QBS181momentum)

 ## installation
-You can use the
+To install all of the packages above except library(QBS181momentum) and library(SIT).
+You can use the code below and just add the library name which you want into the ().
 >install.packages()

-to install all of the packages above except library(QBS181momentum) and library(SIT) to install the library.
-Just add the library name into the ().

 For the library(STI).
 Install Systematic Investor Toolbox (SIT) package.
 From following URL : 'github.com/systematicinvestor/SIT'